6 Questions to Ask When Considering TV Programming Options

 - DVR integration

-Aside from simply watching TV programs, many communities have begun to treat the Smart TV as a tool capable of much, much more.
+Aside from simply watching TV shows and programs, many communities have begun to treat the Smart TV as a tool capable of much, much more.
 It can be leveraged for an array of additional engagement options, including:

 - Live Events Broadcast – Turn any room into a broadcast center from which residents can participate in religious services, strengthening and exercise programming, mental health content, group meetings, and mood-altering music programs.